It will be a busy week on Capitol Hill as lawmakers push towards a vote yet this week on tax reform.

 Reform takes effect

-Should tax reform passes before the end of 2017, most of the change will take effect on January 1, 2018.
+Should tax reform pass before the end of 2017, most of the changes will take effect on January 1, 2018.
 The change will not have any impact on 2017 taxes.